Check your fireworks, police and fire crews are upping their enforcement

 WICHITA, Kan.
-(KSNW) – Firework tents are up and the countdown to July 4th is on.
+(KSNW) – Firework tents are up and the countdown to the Fourth of July is on.

 Ten teams of two officers and a firefighter will go to these ‘hotspot’ areas.
 Over the next three days, crews are putting out warnings in those neighborhoods.